puppetlabs/puppet-docs/source/puppet/3.7/reference/modules_installing.markdown

 #### Upgrade/Uninstall

-The PMT from Puppet 3.7 has a known issue wherein modules that were published to the Puppet Forge that had not performed the [migration steps](/puppet/latest/reference/modules_publishing.html#build-your-module) before publishing will have erroneous checksum information in their metadata.json.
+The PMT from Puppet 3.6 has a known issue wherein modules that were published to the Puppet Forge that had not performed the [migration steps](/puppet/latest/reference/modules_publishing.html#build-your-module) before publishing will have erroneous checksum information in their metadata.json.
 These checksums will cause errors that prevent you from upgrading or uninstalling the module.

-To determine if a module you're using has this issue, run `puppet module changes <path to module>`.
-If your module has this checksum issue, you will see that the metadata.json has been modified.
-If you try to upgrade or uninstall a module with this issue, your action will fail and you will receive warning similar to that below.
+If you see an error similar to the following when upgrading or uninstalling,

 ~~~
 Notice: Preparing to upgrade 'puppetlabs-motd' ...